abshamrat/cucumber-test-automation-js/README.md

 # List of predefined steps

 Check out all predefined snippets.
-You can see how they get used in [`sampleSnippets.feature`](https://github.com/webdriverio/cucumber-boilerplate/blob/master/src/features/sampleSnippets.feature).

 ## Given steps

 - `I open the (url|site) "([^"]*)?"` <br>Open a site in the current browser window/tab